-- Learn a wide range of skills, such as advertising products, digital marketing, understanding consumer behaviour, and customer experience. - Internships and practical projects taken as part of your studies count towards your degree and help enhance your workready skills. - Opportunities to get involved in annual UC-wide competitions such as inter-university business challenges, entré for young entrepreneurs, and Te Pokapū Rakahinonga | UC Centre for Entrepreneurship that connects you with local businesses. - Add Marketing study to many of UC's degrees to learn about customer trends and experiences specific to your business interests.
+- Learn a wide range of skills, such as advertising products, digital marketing, understanding consumer behaviour, and customer experience. - Opportunities to get involved in annual UC-wide competitions such as inter-university business challenges, entré for young entrepreneurs, and Te Pokapū Rakahinonga | UC Centre for Entrepreneurship that connects you with local businesses. - Add Marketing study to many of UC's degrees to learn about customer trends and experiences specific to your business interests.

-The first-year course teaches you the basics of marketing theories and concepts.
+First-year courses teach you the basics of marketing theories and concepts.
 Further study can include courses that cover everything in creating and analysing marketing for different uses.